unn00n/unn00n.github.io/about.md

   - **Problem-Solving:** Strong analytical thinker, resolving issues efficiently.

-  - **Creativity:** Innovates to find solutions in cybersecurity and technical tasks.Creativity
+  - **Creativity:** Innovates to find solutions in cybersecurity and technical tasks.

 ## $My_Projects
 Here are some of my notable projects and achievements: